 All Website Users:

-Individuals may visit the public portion of our website (OntarioMD.ca) without providing any personal information.
-However, we may automatically collect some information regarding your use on our website and the pages you visit on the website.
+Individuals may visit the public portion of our Website (OntarioMD.ca), and associated microsites, without providing any personal information.
+However, we may automatically collect some information regarding your use on our Website and the pages you visit on the Website.
 Our servers may automatically collect information about the type of browser you use and the name of your Internet Service Provider.
-In addition, we may collect "cookie" information from your browser to identify your computer and provide us with a record of your visits to our website (collectively, the foregoing is referred to as "Usage Data").
-The technology used to gather "cookie" information is provided by the Internet browser you use, and is stored on your computer.
-You may set your browser to disable or refuse to accept cookies, although doing so may affect your viewing of certain portions of the website.
-The website collects Internet Protocol (IP) addresses for system administration, to report aggregate information and to audit the use of the website.
-Our website contains links to other websites which may collect your personal information.
-OntarioMD assumes no responsibility for the privacy policies of these websites.
-You should read the privacy policies of these websites and make an informed decision whether or not to provide your personal information to the websites' operators.
+In addition, we may collect "cookie" information from your browser to identify your computer and provide us with a record of your visits to our Website (collectively, the foregoing is referred to as "Usage Data").
+The technology used to gather "cookie" information is provided by the Internet browser you use and is stored on your computer.
+You may set your browser to disable or refuse to accept cookies, although doing so may affect your viewing of certain portions of the Website.
+The Website collects Internet Protocol (IP) addresses for system administration, to report aggregate information and to audit the use of the Website.
+Our Website contains links to other Websites which may collect your personal information.
+OntarioMD assumes no responsibility for the privacy policies of these Websites.
+You should read the privacy policies of these Websites and make an informed decision whether or not to provide your personal information to the Websites' operators.

 If an individual identifies incorrect personal information in OntarioMD's possession, OntarioMD will correct or delete that information in accordance with the individual's direction.

-OntarioMD maintains reasonable administrative, technical and physical safeguards in an effort to protect against unauthorized access, use, modification and disclosure of personal information in our custody and control.
-OntarioMD maintains strict confidentiality of all personal information collected, and will only disclose such information to authorized persons who require such information for the purposes set out above.
-OntarioMD will keep to your personal information for as long as it remains necessary or relevant for the purposes stated above or as otherwise required by law.
+OntarioMD maintains reasonable administrative, technical and physical safeguards in an effort to protect against unauthorized access, use, modification, and disclosure of personal information in our custody and control.
+OntarioMD maintains strict confidentiality of all personal information collected and will only disclose such information to authorized persons who require such information for the purposes set out above.
+OntarioMD will keep your personal information for as long as it remains necessary or relevant for the purposes stated above or as otherwise required by law.

 - OntarioMD Privacy Complaints and Inquiry Policy and Procedures